Skip to content

 • Amazon reference: Product title requirements and guidelines.

-• Auto-fix: no — requires deciding what to drop.
-The bulk AI editing can help you generate shortened versions keeping the most relevant keywords.
+• Auto-fix: no — requires deciding what to remove or move to Item Highlights.
+The bulk AI editing can generate ≤ 75 versions respecting the most relevant keywords.

 Missing brand in title (T03)